tweaselORG/tracker-wiki/content/en/_index.md

   ]
 }

 This wiki documents the tracker adapters used by [TrackHAR](https://github.com/tweaselORG/TrackHAR) to extract transmitted data from tracking requests in mobile apps.
 The adapter pages are automatically generated from the TrackHAR code and grouped by their tracking company.
-The wiki is maintained by [Datenanfragen.de e.&thinsp;V.](https://www.datarequests.org/verein) and all information is published under MIT License.
+The wiki is maintained by [Datenanfragen.de e.&thinsp;V.](https://www.datarequests.org/verein) and all information is published under a Creative Commons CC0 1.0 Universal license.

 ## What is adapter-based matching?